 14. Can I still play for my National Team if I'm in the NCAA?

 Yes, you absolutely can, and you should feel proud to represent your country.
 NCAA rules allow student-athletes to play for their National Teams, and many top players continue to do so while studying and competing in college.
-Playing for your National Team is not only a great honour, but also an important part of your development as a player.
+Playing for your National Team is not only a great honor, but also an important part of your development as a player.

 15. Do I need a Letter of Clearance (LoC) when I return from the NCAA?